AdelaideCPC/aucpl-cli/README.md

 Within each difficulty folder, there are the individual problems.
 Each of these folders will contain a `problem.md` which is the problem statement.
 There will be a `tests` folder for test cases and a `solutions` folder for reference solutions.

 Lastly, there is a `problem-mappings.json` file that maps the problem names to its stored location.
 This is so that in the CLI, you do not have to specify things like the rating or whether it's a new or archived problem.
-You can also use `aucpl problem sync-mappings` to generate or update the mappings.
+You can also use `aucpl sync` to generate or update the mappings.

 The general structure of `problems` looks like this: